skylight-hq/skylight.digital/_blog_posts/microconsulting_unsolicited_proposal.md

 It turns out there's such a mechanism in the ever-flexible FAR: <a href="https://www.acquisition.gov/far/current/html/Subpart%2015_6.html#wp1104869">Subpart 15.6 &mdash; Unsolicited Proposals</a>.
 Unfortunately, like many other permitted practices under the FAR, such as [share-in-savings contracting](/blog/reactions-to-our-agile-share-in-savings-model/), unsolicited proposals are an underutilized yet powerful procurement practice, as Jonathan Mostowski of the U.S. Digital Service indicated in a <a href="https://www.linkedin.com/feed/update/urn:li:activity:6250374685427539968/">LinkedIn post</a>:

 <blockquote cite="https://www.linkedin.com/feed/update/urn:li:activity:6250374685427539968/">
 <p>"The Federal Government needs to improve they way it deals with unsolicited proposals.
-Most agencies have a process but I have not come across one that worked well.</p>
+Most agencies have a process but I haven't come across one that worked well.</p>

 <p>The need to protect competition should be balanced with rewarding innovation targeted at government needs.
 I like an open BAA [Broad Agency Announcement] as a work around, but the process for unsolicited proposal acceptance should be straightforward, budgeted, and efficient.</p>